actris-cloudnet/dataportal-docs/api/data-portal.md

 - `checksum`: The SHA-256 checksum of the file.
 Useful for verifying file integrity.
 - `size`: Size of the file in bytes.
 - `format`: The data structure of the file.
 Either `NetCDF3` or `HDF5 (NetCDF4)`.
-- `createdAt`: The datetime on which the file was created.
-In ISO 8601 -format.
+- `createdAt`: The date and time on which the file was created in ISO 8601 format.
-- `updatedAt`: The datetime on which the file was last updated.
-In ISO 8601 -format.
+- `updatedAt`: The date and time on which the file was last updated in ISO 8601 format.
-- `sourceFileIds`: Comma-separated list of `uuid` strings corresponding to the source files that were used to generate the file.
+- `sourceFileIds`: List of UUIDs corresponding to the source files that were used to generate the file.
 If the source file information is not available, this is `null`.
-- `cloudnetpyVersion`: The version of the [CloudnetPy](https://github.com/actris-cloudnet/cloudnetpy) library.
+- `software`: List of software used to produce the file.
 - `site`: `Site` object containing information of the site on which the measurement was made.
 - `product`: `Product` object containing information of the data product.
 - `downloadUrl`: The full URL to the data object.
 Useful for downloading the file.